 Before anything, try to assess your own personal opinion on Stellar and determine both through previous price action, and through future predictions done by both analysts and experts, on whether you think overall Stellar would be a good fit for your portfolio and also if you think Stellar’s volatility is too high or too little to blend with the rest of your portfolio.
 Factors such as these are important to separate and understand prior to including Stellar in your portfolio.

-- 4 Buying Stellar Lumens (XLM) in Your Country
+- 5 How to Buy Stellar Lumens (XLM) in Your Country

-- 9 Alternative Methods to Buy Stellar Lumens (XLM)
+- 9 How to Buy Stellar with Different Payment Methods

 - 10 How to Sell Stellar